Certified dimension reduction in nonlinear Bayesian inverse problems: Building the approximation

 By Proposition \ref{prop:bestPr}, $P_r^*$ can be obtained by means of the generalized eigendecomposition of $H$.
 In practice, however, the matrix $H$ may be difficult to compute exactly because it requires computing a high-dimensional integral when $d\gg1$.
 Instead, we consider the rank-$r$ projector $\widehat P_r$ that is a minimizer of the \emph{approximate} reconstruction error $\mathcal{R}_{\Gamma}(P_r,\widehat H)$, i.e.,

 where $\widehat H $ is a Monte Carlo approximation of $H$ defined by

+Here, for the purpose of theoretical analysis, we assume that $X_1,\hdots,X_K$ are independent draws from the posterior distribution $\nu$.
+Since drawing independent samples from the posterior is computationally infeasible for most problems, we will present in Section~\ref{sec:alg} an iterative algorithm that can be used to estimate $H$ in practice.

-Here $X_1,\hdots,X_K$ are independent samples from the posterior distribution $\nu$.
-This corresponds to principal component analysis (PCA) of the random vector $\nabla\log f(X)$, $X\sim \nu$.
+The minimization problem in \eqref{eq:ApproxPr} and \eqref{eq:defHK} corresponds to the principal component analysis (PCA) of the random vector $\nabla\log f(X)$, $X\sim \nu$, and its solution follows directly from the solution of a generalized eigenvalue problem; see \cite{kokiopoulou2011trace}.
 An important question is how large should $K$ be in order to control the reconstruction error $\mathcal{R}_{\Gamma}(\widehat P_r,H)$?
-We refer to \cite{Blanchard2007,Reiss2016} for recent progress in this direction.
+We refer to \cite{blanchard2007statistical,reiss2020nonasymptotic} for recent progress in this direction.
 The following proposition gives a new sufficient condition on $K$ so that $\widehat P_r$ is a quasi-optimal solution to \eqref{eq:BestPr_2}.
 This result relies on concentration properties of sub-Gaussian random vectors; see \cite{boucheron2013concentration,vershynin_2012}.
 The proof is given in Section \ref{proof:ControlReconstructionError}.

-\begin{proposition} Let $\mu,\nu$ be two probability distributions and $f$ be a sufficiently smooth function.
+\begin{proposition} Let $\mu,\nu$ be two probability distributions and $f$ be a continuously differentiable function.
 Assume there exists a constant $L\geq 0$ such that the random vector $\nabla \log f(X)$ with $X\sim \nu$ satisfies

 for any $u\in\mathbb{R}^d$, where $H = \int (\nabla \log f)(\nabla \log f)^T \mathrm{d}\nu$.
 Here $\| \cdot \|_{\psi_2}$ denotes the sub-Gaussian norm, meaning $\| \xi \|_{\psi_2} = \sup_{k\geq1} k^{-1/2}\mathbb{E}( |\xi|^k )^{1/k} $ for any real-valued random variable $\xi$.
 Let $\widehat H$ be a $K$-sample Monte Carlo approximation of $H$.
 For any $0< \delta ,\eta <1$, the condition